Duality between different geometries of a resonant level in a Luttinger liquid

 Taking all these results together, we can find the phase diagram of the system, plotted in Fig.~\ref{fig:phase_diagram}.
-There are three possible phases at $T=0$: (i) for $g<1$ conductance is suppressed both on and off resonance, by a widening anti-resonance. (ii) for $g>1$ but not too large, we obtain a narrowing anti-resonance, so that at low temperatures transport is perfect everywhere except for $\epsilon_0=0$. (iii) for large enough $g$ [$g>4$ for large $t_0$, $g>g_{+}+C_{+}\sqrt{\Gamma_0/(\pi D_0)}+O(\Gamma_0/D_0)$ with $C_{+}=4g_{+}\sqrt{2(4-g_{+})}/(g_{+}-g_{-})$ for small $t_0$] perfect conductance is attained even on-resonance.
-Moreover, concentrating on phases (i) and (ii) (i.e., not too strong attraction), the anti-resonance width scales as $\Lambda^{1-1/g}$, where $\Lambda=\max(T,V,\pi v/L)$ is the largest infrared cutoff ($L$ is the wire's length), and where the power is determined by the scaling dimension of the $U_B$ instantons.
-In the vicinity of $\epsilon=0$ the conductace behaves as $\Lambda^{2(1/g-1)}$, while for large $|\epsilon|$ it deviates from the perfect value of $e^2/h$ by a correction proportional to $\Lambda^{2(g-1)}$ (determined by the scaling dimension of the $U_B$ term) \cite{fn:g_lt_gm}.
+There are three phases at $T=0$: (i) for $g<1$ conductance is suppressed both on and off resonance, by a widening anti-resonance. (ii) for $g>1$ but not too large, we obtain a narrowing anti-resonance, so that at low temperatures transport is perfect everywhere except for $\varepsilon_0=0$. (iii) for large enough $g$ [$g>4$ for large $t_0$, $g>g_{+}+C_{+}\sqrt{\Gamma_0/(2 \pi D_0)}+O(\Gamma_0/D_0)$ with $C_{+}=4g_{+}\sqrt{2(4-g_{+})}/(g_{+}-g_{-})$ for small $t_0$] perfect conductance is attained even on-resonance.
+Moreover, concentrating on phases (i) and (ii) (i.e., not too strong attraction), the anti-resonance width scales as $\Lambda^{1-1/g}$, where $\Lambda=\max(T,V_0,\pi v/L)$ is the largest infrared cutoff, and where the power is determined by the scaling dimension of the leading correction to the large $y_B$ limit, i.e., tunneling across a barrier at $x=0$.
+In the vicinity of $\varepsilon_0=0$ the conductance behaves as $\Lambda^{2(1/g-1)}$, while for large $|\varepsilon_0|$ it deviates from the perfect value of $e^2/h$ by a correction proportional to $\Lambda^{2(g-1)}$ (determined by the scaling dimension of $H^\prime_U$) \cite{fn:g_lt_gm}.
 As they should, all these results obey the duality relation with those for resonant tunneling \cite{kane92}.

-The discussion so far has been valid for any strength of the electron-electron interaction (i.e., any value of $g$), but limited to the regimes of the weak and strong level-lead coupling.
-However, in two cases the problem can be analyzed by different methods for arbitrary level-lead coupling.
-This serves to verify that the general results given above are not changed by intermediate coupling physics.

-The first such case corresponds to weak electron-electron interactions ($g$ near 1), which has been addressed recently using fermionic perturbative (in the electron-electron interaction) RG calculations \cite{lerner08}.
-Their result is: